jcesarpolo/grid-tools/README.md

 ```bash
 git clone https://github.com/jcesarpolo/grid-tools.git
 ```
+or use the *"Download Zip"* button on Github.

 ### Install pyRevit
 If you have not already installed pyRevit, follow the [pyRevit installation guide](https://github.com/eirannejad/pyRevit) to get started.

-### Load the Extension into pyRevit
+### Installing the Extension into pyRevit

-Use the **Custom Extensions Directory** option in the pyRevit settings.
+**Option 1: Using the pyRevit CLI**
+1. *Open PowerShell or Command Prompt*

+    Ensure pyRevit CLI is installed by running:
+    ```bash
+    pyrevit env
+    ```

+2. *Install the Extension*

+    Run the following command:
+    ```bash
+    pyrevit extend ui grid-tools "https://github.com/jcesarpolo/grid-tools.git" --dest "C:\pyRevit\Extensions"
+    ```

+3. *Reload pyRevit*

+    Apply changes by reloading pyRevit:
+    ```bash
+    pyrevit reload
+    ```

+4. *Verify Installation*

+    Check if the extension is installed:

+    ```bash
+    pyrevit extensions list
+    ```

+The Grid Tools extension should now be available in Revit.

+**Option 2: Adding the extension manually**

+1. Open pyRevit Settings*

+    Go to pyRevit settings and locate the Custom Extensions Directory option.

+2. *Select the Parent Folder*

     When using this option, ensure you select the parent folder that contains the *.extension* folder.

+3. *Apply Changes*

+    Save the settings, pyRevit will reload automatically.

 For more details, check the *"Adding Extensions Manually"* section on the [documentation](https://pyrevitlabs.notion.site/Install-Extensions-0753ab78c0ce46149f962acc50892491).